20041540MichaelKelly/kargo-test/README.md

 ## Backend

 ### Supabase
 - **Storage**: Utilized Supabase's bucket storage for images.
-The image URLs were stored in the courses table.
+The image URLs were stored in the courses table as well as the provided keys.
 - **Client Setup**: Keys were stored in `env.local` and a client was created to interact with Supabase.
 - **React Query Integration**: React Query was used to cache results from Supabase, minimizing redundant calls.
+This was a bit OTT but if an app was to be scaled in the future it is a nice to have.
 - **Experience**: Previous experience with Supabase during my Masters dissertation highlighted its flexibility with RPCs, buckets, and real-time capabilities.